 No erotism or excessive violence.
 We strive to keep our content appropriate for Disney fans of all ages.

-You may submit anything Disney; from series (like Kim Possible) to 2D movies (like Beauty and the Beast), 3D ones (Bolt, for example) or even stop motion films (like The Nightmare Before Christmas) but NO OCs.
+You may submit anything Disney; from series (like Kim Possible) to 2D movies (like Beauty and the Beast), 3D ones (Bolt, for example) or even stop motion films (like The Nightmare Before Christmas).
 This group is dedicated only to official Disney characters, therefore works containing characters from ABC, Studio Ghibli and Touchstone are not accepted.

-We will accept crossovers with non-Disney characters but only if the featured Disney characters outnumber the rest by 2:1.
+We will accept crossovers with non-Disney characters but only if the featured Disney characters equal or outnumber the rest.

 Characters from Tim Burton's "The Nightmare Before Christmas" as well as the 2010 "Alice in Wonderland" film are accepted in addition to characters from Jim Henson's "The Muppets" movie.